 Despite this, however, we highly recommend this banjo for anyone looking to get started on the instrument while sounding great and being comfortable.

-The Pyle-Pro PBJ60 Banjo is another great choice for beginners, and along with the Jameson banjo we mentioned above, is also one of the most affordable options out there.
+The Pyle-Pro PBJ60 Banjo is another great choice for beginners, and along with the Jameson banjo we mentioned above, it’s also one of the most affordable options out there.
+It’s a surprisingly cheap banjo that is also highly playable and looks great.

 Another great thing about this banjo is that it is very lightweight.
 If you’re looking for a banjo you can take traveling with you, this may be the banjo you’re looking for.